Tinkerforge/doc/en/source/Software/IPConnection_MATLAB.rst

  and port.

-.. matlab:function:: public void IPConnection::disconnect()
+.. matlab:function:: void IPConnection::disconnect()

  Disconnects the TCP/IP connection from the Brick Daemon or the WIFI/Ethernet Extension.

-.. matlab:function:: public void IPConnection::authenticate(String secret)
+.. matlab:function:: void IPConnection::authenticate(String secret)

  Performs an authentication handshake with the connected Brick Daemon or WIFI/Ethernet Extension.